TeamMH/minehutxyz/README.md

 # Home

+WARNING: This repository is discontinued!
+Please check the new one, [`minehut.xyz`](https://github.com/TeamMH/minehut.xyz)

 ## WELCOME...
 TO MINEHUT.XYZ

 Minehut.xyz is home to the best Minehut-related support you'll find on the web.
 We aim to provide top quality [Minehut tutorials](https://minehut.xyz/faq/panel), [Plugin tutorials](https://minehut.xyz/plugin/popular), and [Skript tutorials](https://minehut.xyz/skript/basics).
 Our site is [community driven](contribute.md), and we will continue to make it better and better.